jorgeatgu/fildrop/README.md

 ##How to use

 Download **FILDROP**.
 The first thing you need to do is include the **CSS** and the **SVG** in your project.
 You can include the filters at the bottom of HTML.
-I prefer include the file at my folder images.
+I prefer include the file at my images folder.

 ```html
 <link rel="stylesheet" href="path/to/filter.css">